Movie Night at the Museum

 Free admission!
 Free popcorn!

-Movie Night at the Museum presents Double Indemnity (1944)
+Movie Night at the Museum presents Willy Wonka & the Chocolate Factory (1971)

 Doors open 6:30 p.m.
 Admission and popcorn are free, but donations are accepted to help defray the costs of Movie Night.
 Soda, water, beer, and wine are available for purchase.
 Seating is provided, but viewers are welcome to bring their own cushions or seating.